sameeramp/LMS-SERVICE1/README.md

 - UserLesson (or progress)
 	- id, userId, lessonId, status (completed/in-progress), completedAt

-## Development notes & assumptions

-- Authentication uses JWT tokens.
-The middleware is in `middleware/auth.js`.
-Include `Authorization: Bearer <token>` on protected endpoints.
-- Database type is not explicitly specified in this README; inspect `dbConnection.js` to determine whether it's MongoDB or SQL.
-Set `DB_URI` accordingly.
-- Endpoints use controllers under `controller/<resource>/`.
-- Some route names follow a slightly unusual naming (for example `geAll` rather than `getAll`).
-Use the exact route path as implemented in `routes/` when testing.

 ## Quick testing examples (using curl or any HTTP client)

 Authenticate and store token: